Data Integration for Identity and Access Management (IAM)

 - Avoid the problem of knowledge silos, and the inherent risk of valuable employees leaving.
 With standardized processes, and full auditability, it’s simple for others to see what is happening and to ensure business continuity.

-Using a data integration platform to integrate multiple data sources into an identity and access management system can bring all these benefits, and ensure your IAM system performs to the best of its capability.Case study: Integrating Data From Thousands of Systems into Identity and Access Management
+Using a data integration platform to integrate multiple data sources into an identity and access management system can bring all these benefits, and ensure your IAM system performs to the best of its capability.Case study: How one leading bank integrated data from thousands of systems into their IAM platform